vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * 11:13 AM: I entered the Citibank at Shattuck and University.

-* 11:16 AM: My teller deposit transiaction at Citibank was completed.
+* 11:16 AM: My teller deposit transaction at Citibank was completed.

 * 11:18 AM: I exited the bank.